Even Better Bike Lanes

 Currently, plastic posts (also known as flexposts or flexible delineators) are the most common material used for Seattle’s protected bike lanes and have continued to be the national industry standard for over a decade.
 Due to their availability and ease of installation, plastic posts have helped solve many of the challenges of planning and implementing new protected bike lanes.
 For example, the flexibility of plastic posts has allowed us to install protected bike lanes throughout the city in locations that may continue to require access for emergency vehicles.

-The downside is that because they are flexibile, plastic posts require continued maintenance and replacement when they are broken or detached.
+The downside is that because they are flexible, plastic posts require continued maintenance and replacement when they are broken or detached.
+In 2024, over 700 flexposts were replaced by SDOT crews.
 Better bike lane upgrades can also decrease maintenance costs for the city over time.

 Plastic flexible posts provide separation for the protected bike lane on N 92nd St in the Licton Springs neighborhood.
 Photo: SDOT.